Gold heads into new year with final quarter loss

 | SINGAPORE

-SINGAPORE Spot gold is ending 2011 on a weak note after 10 straight annual gains, heading for its first quarter of losses in more than three years and a new year likely to be dominated by worries about economic growth and sovereign debt.
+SINGAPORE Spot gold is ending 2011 on a weak note after ten consecutive annual gains, heading for its first quarter of losses in more than three years and a new year likely to be dominated by worries about economic growth and sovereign debt.

-Industrial metals and equities rose in the last trading day of the year, but concerns about the euro zone debt crisis and global growth will remain the focus of the market in the new year.
+U.S. gold rose more than 1 percent on Friday, as sharp falls in the previous session triggered buying interest on the Shanghai market, helping push spot gold up 0.8 percent.

-Spot gold was headed for a 10-percent gain for the year, but the precious metal is down nearly 19 percent from a record $1,920.30 hit in September.
+This brings spot gold to a near-10 percent gain for the year, but the precious metal is down about 19 percent from the record peak of $1,920.30 an ounce hit in September.

-Spot gold rose 1 percent to $1,561.89, on course for a weekly decline of 2.9 percent.
-It was headed for a monthly loss of 10.5 percent.
+Spot gold rose 0.8 percent to $1,557.94, on course for a weekly decline of 3.2 percent.
+It was headed for a monthly loss of nearly 11 percent.

 "There was buying interest from Shanghai when the market opened there," said Peter Fung, head of dealing at Wing Fung Precious Metals in Hong Kong.

 The active Shanghai gold forwards opened at 312.45 yuan a gram, about $14 below spot gold prices.
-But the gap quickly closed and Shanghai gold stood at 319.50 yuan, or $1,577 an ounce, later in the day.
+But the gap quickly closed, as Shanghai gold rose to 318.25 yuan, about $9 above spot prices.

 Technical analysis suggested that spot gold could rebound to $1,588 during the day, said Reuters market analyst Wang Tao.